Employment

 - Must be able to lift 50 pounds.

-Please note: A current Criminal Records check will be required as part of the hiring process.
+Please note: A current criminal records check will be required as part of the hiring process.

-Hummingbird Lodge and Campground
+Hummingbird Lodge & Campground

-Job Title: Hummingbird Lodge & Campground Manager
+Job Title: Overnight Campground Host

 Location: Whitewater Ski Resort